plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 > :thinking: We've added moves, but no parameters or priors for the node times.
 Why not?

 {% comment %}
-The prior for node times is provided by dnBDP, the birth-death process distribution, which has one hyperparameter birth_rate, so the parameters and priors for node times have been there all along!
+The prior for node times is provided by dnBirthDeath, the birth-death process distribution, which has one hyperparameter birth_rate, so the parameters and priors for node times have been there all along!
 {% endcomment %}

 > :thinking: Does the MAP tree have the same topology as the true tree